Mike Donilon: Biden administration

 In November 2020, Donilon was named Senior Advisor to the President.
+In July 2024 he helped draft the letter that Biden used to announce his withdrawal from the 2024 United States presidential election.

 Personal life

-Donilon's brothers are BlackRock Investment Institute chair Tom Donilon, who was chief of staff in former President Bill Clinton's State Department and is a former National security adviser to Barack Obama, and Terry Donilon, Communications Director for Cardinal Seán Patrick O'Malley of the Archdiocese of Boston.
+Donilon's brothers are BlackRock Investment Institute chair Tom Donilon, who was chief of staff in former President Bill Clinton's State Department and is a former National security adviser to Barack Obama, and Terry Donilon, Communications Director for the Archdiocese of Boston.
 His sister-in-law is Catherine M. Russell.